MihaiBratulescu/QChain/README.md

 ## 👍 With QChain

 Readable, reusable, and aligned with your domain.
-QChain keeps intermediate query shapes reusable through named tuples instead of anonymous types.
+QChain keeps intermediate query shapes as named tuples instead of anonymous types.

 ```csharp
 public IQuery<(Customer c, Order o, Payment p)> GetActiveEuropeanCustomerBalances(DateTime from)